Mmanthatisi: Reputation

 During her regency, Mmanthatisi ruled over 40 000 people, exercising the duties of a chief, consulting elders for advice, advancing her military and political authority and adjudicating disputes.
 In time, her subjects started referring to themselves as Manthatisis, according her the usual tribute given to powerful chiefs.

 Rumours were created that she had a single eye on her forehead and that she fed her followers with her own breast milk.
 Tribes who knew of this, grew afraid of her and made no attempt to band together and resist.
 Famous for her intelligence, one time when her soldiers were away, Mmanthatisi prevented an attack by gathering all the women together and forming them in ranks in front of the camp.
-In front of them she placed the males who were left in the camp.
+In front of them she placed the men who were left in the camp.
 These men brandished mats and hoes which the women had been carrying.
 When viewed from a distance, it gave the appearance of a strong force of warriors, which gave pause to Mpangazitha – son of AmaHlubi Chief, Bhungane.
 Mpangazitha had hoped to find the camp defenceless, however this new discovery caused him to halt the mission and make a fresh plan.

 Her reign of military conquest extended as far as central modern day Botswana.
 At the height of her military and political power, her army was estimated to contain close to forty thousand fighters.
 Since leaving Nkwe, Mmanthatisi had managed to defeat all opposition in the territories she had come across.
-Her victory run would end in the Battle of Dithakong when, on 23 June 1823, she suffered a massive defeat which was recorded by Robbet Moffat in his diary near present-day Kuruman.
+Her victory run would end in the Battle of Dithakong when, on 23 June 1823, she suffered a massive defeat which was recorded by Robert Moffat in his diary near present-day Kuruman.